Alternative Measures of Labor Underutilization for States, Second Quarter of 2019 through First Quarter of 2020 Averages

 For additional information on state estimates derived directly from the CPS, see notes on subnational CPS data.

-In 2019, five states had rates lower than those of the U.S. for all six measures (New Hampshire, North Dakota, Utah, Vermont, and Virginia), while three states had rates higher than those of the U.S. for all six measures (Alaska, California, and Mississippi).
+In the 4-quarter average period ending in March 2020, six states had rates lower than those of the U.S. for all six measures of labor underutilization (Idaho, New Hampshire, North Dakota, Utah, Vermont, and Virginia), while three states had rates higher than those of the U.S. for all six measures (California, Louisiana, and Pennsylvania).
 (See table A.)

 The U-4 rate includes discouraged workers; thus, the difference between U-3 and U-4 reflects the degree of would-be job-seeker discouragement.
-At the national level in 2019, the difference between U-3 and U-4 was +0.2 percentage point.
+At the national level, the difference between U-3 and U-4 was +0.2 percentage point through the four quarters ending in March 2020.
 No state had a noteworthy difference between these two measures.
 (See table B.)

-The U-5 rate includes all persons who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
-Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of “underemployment.”
-In 2019, all states and the District of Columbia had differences between their U-5 and U-6 rates.
-Oregon had the largest gap, +3.5 percentage points.
-Alabama had the smallest gap, +1.6 percentage points, indicating a comparatively low degree of underemployment.
+The U-5 rate includes all people who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
+Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of "underemployment."
+For the four quarters ending in March 2020, 48 states and the District of Columbia had differences between their U-5 and U-6 rates.
+Connecticut had the largest gap, +3.6 percentage points, closely followed by California and Oregon, +3.5 points each.
 At the national level, the difference between U-5 and U-6 was +2.7 percentage points.

 Some states with extreme measures, either low or high, maintained their general place in the rankings of alternative measures over the year.
-New Hampshire and Vermont had rates among the 10 lowest for each measure in 2018 and 2019.
+New Hampshire, North Dakota, and Vermont had rates among the 10 lowest for each measure in the four quarters ending March 2019 and those ending March 2020.
 Similarly, Alaska, Louisiana, and West Virginia all had rates among the 10 highest for each measure in both periods.

 The alternative measures for states are analyzed on a 4-quarter average basis in order to increase the reliability of the CPS estimates, which are based on relatively small sample sizes at the state level, and to eliminate seasonality.
 Due to the small state sample sizes, neither monthly nor quarterly statewide data from the CPS satisfy BLS publication standards.
 The analysis above is written with respect to statistical significance testing at the 90-percent confidence level for rate differences with respect to the U.S. (table A), sequential gaps in rates (table B), and over-the-year changes in rates (table C).